Faculty-Led Study Abroad

 - Student safety while abroad requires preparation in all phases of development and implementation.

-- The Office of Study Away’s ability to financially manage FLSA courses should relieve faculty from handling student monies directly.
+- Study Abroad & Global Learning's ability to financially manage FLSA courses should relieve faculty from handling student monies directly.

 - Electronic processes ideally replace paper processes.